seurat-atreides/docker-explainshell/README.md

 # docker-explainshell
 Updated explainshell docker container with more tools.
+Based on the work by bossjones.
+Just clone this repo and run: make run.